 The screen shot above is of the Eloqua Campaign Canvas.
 The Canvas provides a visual representation of your campaign, think of it as a workflow.
 I often work with customers and help them plan out their campaigns using the campaign canvas.

 It may it easy to see how the campaign will unfold and provides a simple way to route campaign members on a specific journey based on their engagement with you with insight into their Digital Body Language™.

 So, is Eloqua easy to use?

 I think it is, it took me a while to undertand the connection and relationship of the many aspects of Eloqua.
 However, I generally find that when I’m working with customers and they ask “Is X possible?”.
-I’m more often than able to say “yes, we can do that”.
+I’m more often than not able to say “yes, we can do that”.

 What Oracle Marketing Cloud Eloqua has been able to do, in my opinion, is take what can be complex and create an easy to use and a very graphical interface to help you achieve the results you need to.